-- 1) He or she is personally liable for it, and - 2) The creditor knows that the liability was assumed by the partner or a person related to the partner.
-The creditor must also be able to demand payment from the partner, and no other partner or person related to another partner may bear the economic risk of loss on that liability immediately after the assumption.
+- 1) He or she is personally liable for it, - The creditor knows that the liability was assumed by the partner or related person, - 3) The creditor can demand payment from the partner or related person, and - No other partner or person related to another partner will bear the economic risk of loss on that liability immediately after the assumption.

 Related person.
-A related person, for these purposes, includes:
+Related persons, for these purposes, includes all of the following.

-- 1) An individual and his or her spouse, ancestors, and lineal descendants. - An individual and a corporation 80% or more in value of the outstanding stock of which is owned, directly or indirectly, by or for such individual. - 3) Two corporations that are members of the same controlled group. - 4) A grantor and a fiduciary of any trust. - 5) Fiduciaries of two separate trusts if the same person is a grantor of both trusts. - 6) A fiduciary and a beneficiary of the same trust. - A fiduciary and a beneficiary of two separate trusts if the same person is a grantor of both trusts. - A fiduciary of a trust and a corporation, 80% or more in value of the outstanding stock of which is owned, directly or indirectly, by or for the trust or a grantor of the trust. - A person and a tax-exempt educational or charitable organization controlled directly or indirectly by the person or by members of the person's family. - 10) A corporation and a partnership if the same persons own 80% or more in value of the outstanding stock of the corporation and 80% or more of the capital or profits interest in the partnership. - Two S corporations or an S corporation and a C corporation if the same persons own 80% or more in value of the outstanding stock of each corporation.
+- An individual and his or her spouse, ancestors, and lineal descendants. - An individual and a corporation if the individual directly or indirectly owns 80% or more in value of the outstanding stock of the corporation. - Two corporations that are members of the same controlled group. - A grantor and a fiduciary of any trust. - Fiduciaries of two separate trusts if the same person is a grantor of both trusts. - A fiduciary and a beneficiary of the same trust. - A fiduciary and a beneficiary of two separate trusts if the same person is a grantor of both trusts. - A fiduciary of a trust and a corporation if the trust or the grantor of the trust directly or indirectly owns 80% or more in value of the outstanding stock of the corporation. - A person and a tax-exempt educational or charitable organization controlled directly or indirectly by the person or by members of the person's family. - A corporation and a partnership if the same persons own 80% or more in value of the outstanding stock of the corporation and 80% or more of the capital or profits interest in the partnership. - Two S corporations or an S corporation and a C corporation if the same persons own 80% or more in value of the outstanding stock of each corporation. - An executor and a beneficiary of an estate. - A partnership and a person owning, directly or indirectly, 80% or more of the capital or profits interest in the partnership.

-- For tax years beginning after August 5, 1997, an executor and a beneficiary of an estate. - A partnership and a person owning, directly or indirectly, 80% or more of the capital or profits interest in the partnership. - Two partnerships in which the same persons own, directly or indirectly, 80% or more of the capital or profits interests.
+Two partnerships if the same persons directly or indirectly own 80% or more of the capital or profits interests.